deepyaman/kedro-streaming/README.md

 6. Run the Kedro pipeline for spinning up the inference engine, which will do predictions on data, as it comes in.
    The `SparkStreamingDataSet` is defined to read from the `hello-fraud` Kafka topic.
-The pipeline is currently configured to print to the console.
-But various other [sinks](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-sinks) can be defined.
+The pipeline is currently configured to print to the console, but various other [sinks](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-sinks) can be defined.

     ```bash